Først skrittet,

 Lars Vaular voice

-Frode Kvinge Flatland bass
+Frode Kvinge Flatland composer, synthesizer

 Kjetil Møster saxophone